Aayush-bit/Blog-App/README.md

 - DBHOSTNAME - This is for the hostname of your database.

-- DBNAME - This is for the name of your database.
+- DBNAME - This is for the name of your database (example: BloggingAppDatabase).

 ## Usage